Hoseyn Ali Khan: Biography

-He was born in Yerevan in a family of khans and belonged to the Qovanlu branch of the Qajar tribe.
+He was born in Erivan in a family of khans and belonged to the Qovanlu branch of the Qajar tribe.
 The last khan, his brother Hasan Ali Khan, who ruled for four years died at the beginning of 1759 and was replaced by Hoseyn Ali Khan.

 In domestic policy Hoseyn Ali Khan focused on the economic strengthening of the khanate and in foreign policy he wanted to achieve full independence for his khanate and life in peace with neighboring khanates.

 However, in August 1760, the Dagestan troops moved to Yerevan.
 Hoseyn Ali Khan sent an army against them and in the battle that took place, the Dagestanis having been defeated, but having received additional assistance they reached the Aras river.
 When the Dagestani troops were returning after the end of the robberies they were suddenly attacked by the Georgian troops and defeated them.
 This event further strengthened the influence of the Kingdom of Kartli-Kakheti on the Erivan Khanate.

-During his reign the borders of the Erivan Khanate wee expanded even more and included the Sharur mahal (district).
+During his reign the borders of the Erivan Khanate were expanded even more and included the Sharur mahal (district).

 At the same time Heraclius II of Georgia consistently made military campaigns against the Erevan Khanate in 1759, 1762-1765 and 1778–1779.
 Hoseyn Ali Khan, who knew the sympathies of the Armenians for Heraclius II after the departure of the Georgian army decided to punish them.

 Gevorg Khubov, who witnessed this event, describes the khan's anger towards the Armenians in his memoirs:

 The fate of those (Armenians) who remained in the Erevan fortress was deplorable.
 Thirty of them were severely punished by Hoseyn Ali Khan.
 Their property was looted and one Armenian was accused of treason and killed.
 Patriarch Simon was very angry seeing the fate of his people.
 He asked for forgiveness from these unfortunates, then the khan complied with his request and replaced the punishment with a fine.